rabisubedichettri/django-nginx-postgres-docker/README.md

 docker-compose -f docker-compose.prod.yml up -d --build
 ```
 Test it out at [http://127.0.0.1:80](http://127.0.0.1:80).

+### 1.3 No auto update
-3. No mounted folders.
+No mounted folders.
 To apply changes, the image must be re-built.

 ### 2.3 Important commands
 #### 2.3.1 Migrations